TWNorris/Coursera-Statistical-Inference-Project/Project.partTWO.md

 ##  Max.   :33.90           Max.   :2.000
 ```

-So we have a dataset of 60 observtions of 3 variables:
+So we have a dataset of 60 observations of 3 variables:

 * **len**: tooth length, numeric variable
 * **supp**: supplement type (VC:vitamin c or OJ:orange juice), factor variable